 Signal: A Phenomenon

 Our concept for a signal in the OpenSignals API is a phenomenon that is either an outcome or operation.
 SLOW does not pass the smell test here.
 In fact, we strongly suspect that service timing is well past its use-by date when it comes to effectively monitoring and managing highly complex inner networks and systems of services – whether macro or micro perceived or conceived.
 Signals can be emitted and received, so how does SLOW get received?
 A called (remote) service would need to send back a SLOW signal in its response payload – a receipt.
 It is tough to imagine that realistically happening outside an explicitly contracted deadline like a timeout!

-In the early days of OpenSignals, in and around 2015, when it was under a different research project name, Signify, I felt the ELAPSE signal was a far better fit, that covered the expiration of service execution and call deadlines in the form of timeouts – an extreme form of slowness.
+In the early days of OpenSignals, in and around 2015, when it was under a different research project name, Signify, we felt the ELAPSE signal was a far better fit that covered the expiration of service execution and call deadlines in the form of timeouts – an extreme form of slowness.
 It was not necessarily tied to the service request level, which was extremely important as OpenSignals aims to place far more emphasis on aspects of the service-to-service conversations (dialog-based observability).
-In the course of a conversation, it is easy to imagine time and task elapsing or expiring as opposed to being slow.
-The measurement of time is not entirely absent from OpenSignals; it is just captured and communicated at a different and far more effective level of scale and semantics.
+It is easy to imagine time and task elapsing or expiring in a conversation instead of being slow.
+Time measurement is not absent from OpenSignals; it is just captured and communicated at a different and far more effective level of scale and semantics.